 - The latter was introduced to the stage version starting with the 2006 West End production and continuing into the 2012 Broadway production.
 According to cast member Michael Cerveris (Juan), it was included to remind the audience that Juan and Eva came to love each other passionately, even if their relationship began as a mutual agreement to assist each other in their political ambitions.

 - Mundane Made Awesome: During "A New Argentina", Juan leads the descamisados in a stunning rendition of... his political platform.
 And it's badass.

 - Eva's speeches also qualify.
-She's just standing there at the podium, singing, but it' so badass and triumphant, you can' they'll but want to chant "E-VA!
+She's just standing there at the podium, singing, but it's so badass and triumphant, you can't help but want to chant "E-VA!
 E-VA!
 E-VA!"

 - Ominous Latin Chanting: The funeral has the mourners singing "Salve Regina" to the tune of "Oh, What a Circus".
 And before this, they're clearly chanting "Requiem Aeternam" briefly.